chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 new identifiers.
 For example, instead of resuming a TLS session with an existing session ID, a client may initiate a fresh handshake.
 As a simple rule, if an identifier at layer (N) changes, endpoints SHOULD use fresh identifiers for all lower layers, i.e., 1,.., (N-1).
-This means that new TLS sessions SHOULD be initiated from an endpoint with a fresh MAC address, IP addres, and TCP source port.
+This means that new TLS sessions SHOULD be initiated from an endpoint with a fresh MAC address, IP address, and TCP source port.

 In contrast, path linkability is more difficult to achieve, as it requires using fresh identifiers